Easypay/checkout-sdk/README.md

 A [live version](https://checkout-demo.easypay.pt/) of an integration with the SDK is available.

 To test the package locally, you can use the source code for the [checkout-demo](https://github.com/Easypay/checkout-demo) as a starting point.

+## Common Problems

+There are a few problems that may come up while integrating Checkout with your app.

+- **Checkout not showing/Blank page initiating checkout**

+  If this occurs while integrating Checkout, check the browser devtools to see more details about the error.
+  Sometimes due to some misconfiguration, while calling Checkout creation, this may happen.
+The fix is simple:
+    1. Open the browser devtools to check which config option is throwing the error.
+    2. Update the option accordingly.